 The financial highlights are designed to help you understand recent financial performance.
 The figures in the first part of the table are for a single share.
 The total return figures represent the percentage that an investor in the fund would have earned (or lost), assuming all dividends and distributions were reinvested.
-Information for the 2019 fiscal year was audited by Ernst & Young LLP, an independent registered public accounting firm, whose report, along with the fund's financial statements, is included in the fund's annual report (see "Shareholder reports" on the back cover).
-The information prior to fiscal year 2019 was audited by PricewaterhouseCoopers LLP.
+This information has been audited by Ernst & Young LLP, independent registered public accounting firm, whose report, along with the fund's financial statements, is included in the fund's annual report (see "Shareholder reports" on the back cover).
 This information does not reflect charges and fees associated with the separate account that invests in the fund or any variable life insurance policy or variable annuity contract for which the fund is an investment option.
 These charges and fees will reduce returns.